Code-Institute-Submissions/place-in-time/README.md

 Wireframe

 ### Surface
+The user interface is centered on the map element, which occupies half of the initial screen height.
+The map contains colourful points of focus for ease of navigation.
-The colour scheme and fonts were chosen to present the information in a simple yet attractive manner, while complementing the map.
+The colour scheme and fonts for the location heading and history section were chosen to present the information in a simple yet attractive manner, while complementing the map above.

 ## Features

 ### Existing Features
-**Google Map** - shows users their current approximate location on the map, following a request to access their approximate device location.
+**Google Map** - shows users their current approximate location on the map, following a request from the browser to access their approximate device location.

 **Google Map Markers** - shows users the closest places of interest by way of map markers, which when clicked will update the information on the page.